spark-c/sparksnotes/sparksnotes/One approach to multiplayer respawns in Arma 3.md

 - Being able to open the Zeus editor / open or create a new mission file,
 - Some level of familiarity with navigating the editor and selecting / placing objects and modules,
 - Some understanding of what a Trigger is,
-- The concept of what a variable is, and not being scared to write/adapt a couple lines of code that I will provide :)
+- The concept of what a variable is, and a willingness to write/adapt some code that I will provide :)

 ## My custom mission/gamemode: "The Hunt"
 In short, the mission I will be breaking down here is called "the hunt", the repo for which can be found [here](https://github.com/spark-c/ARMA3-the-hunt) on my github.
 Full game info and rules can be found in the README.md.